 The Psalm continues as a prayer.
 O Lord hear me, help me, I’m seeking Your face the way You’ve asked me to.
 O Lord, please, don’t leave me or forsake me, take care of me, teach me, do not deliver me to the will of my adversaries.

-And the devil IS attempting to ruin our lives; God will protect and preserve us, but prayer is a part of that, as an expression of faith.
+Make no mistake about it, the devil IS attempting to ruin our lives.
+God will protect and preserve us, but prayer is a part of that, as an expression of faith.

 May we never lose heart.
 Please whoever you are, don’t give up…that’s the only way you’ll lose.
 Take heart, you will one day, somehow, someway, see the goodness of God – hold tight to that promise.

 Psalm 27:13 (NKJV) “I would have lost heart, unless I had believed That I would see the goodness of the LORD In the land of the living.

 After praying to God, David turns to us, counsels and encourages the people:

 Psalm 27:14 (NKJV) “Wait on the LORD; be of good courage, and He shall strengthen your heart; wait, I say, on the LORD!”